Nexosis/nexosis.github.io/_guides/ColumnMetadata.md

 - `mean` -- A missing value is filled in with the **average** of the nearest values we can find on either side of that gap.
 - `median` -- A missing value is filled in with the **median** value of the rest of the values in that column
 - `mode` -- A missing value is filled in with the **mode** of the rest of the values in that column
+- `max` -- A missing value is filled in with the **maximum** of the rest of the values in that column
+- `min` -- A missing value is filled in with the **minimum** of the rest of the values in that column

 ### Aggregation Options